 “Yes, she has been writing to you for days.
 She would have come herself, but the weather has weakened her constitution somewhat and she asked that I come in her place.”

 “Ah, now I remember.
-Lady Helena requested that any paintings found in the locked room be given to her care for safe keeping?”
+A Lady Helena requested that any paintings found in the locked room be given to her care for safe keeping.”

+Lord Crawley scowled and his eyes began to gleam, as if hatching a scheme.
 “How is a painting evidence?
-The portrait is however, the greatest work of the artist Sage Holdsworth.
+The portrait is, however, the greatest work of the artist Sage Holdsworth.
 She was also close friends with Lady Helena.
-The two were business partners and as the only surviving partner, ownership of the painting now reverts to her.
-She demands her property be returned at once.
+The two were business partners, you see.
+It follows that ownership of the painting now reverts to her as the only surviving partner.
+She demands that you relinquish her property at once.
 She intends to exhibit the work in a gallery as a tribute to both of her deceased friends.”

-“Once the inquest is concluded the legality of these claims can be proven and the painting will be released to the proper owner.”
+The lines in the Inspector’s brow knitted together.
+“Once the inquest is concluded, and the legality of these claims can be proven, then the painting will be released to the proper owner.”

+Lord Crawley began putting on a pair of leather riding gloves.
 “Undoubtedly.
-She has far reaching connections to be sure.”
+She has far reaching connections, to be sure.”

 Inspector Clarke took the letter and opened it.
 He carefully read the message and scrutinized the signature and seal closely.
 “Very well, you may remove the painting.
 But I caution Lady Helena that this matter will be raised again.
 I may need to examine it further and interview her myself.”

-It was only about an hour after Lord Crawley had wrapped up the painting and taken it away, when Inspector Clarke heard yelling outside, punctuated by gunfire.
+It was only about an hour after Lord Crawley had wrapped up the painting and taken it away when Inspector Clarke heard yelling outside on the front lawn, punctuated by gunfire.